Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/pf9/pf9_bareos/_index.md

   sudo apt-get install -y kubectl
   ```

-  > **NOTE: The *kubectl* package is installed from the Kubernetes repository, hence the Google Cloud public signing key need to be downloaded to enable the repository.
-Note: All PMK cluster nodes would have kubectl installed once the cluster is deployed.**
+  > **Note:** The _kubectl_ package is installed from the Kubernetes repository, hence the Google Cloud public signing key need to be downloaded to enable the repository.
+Note: All PMK cluster nodes would have kubectl installed once the cluster is deployed.

 - [Install or update Azure CLI (az) to version 2.49.0 and above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).